Checking the timing on paramotors

 7. Remove the TDC dial indicator after setting the timing wheel to TDC.
 Double-check that the clutch nut is snug.
 If things get loose, the timing measurement will be incorrect.
 If the nut is over-tightened, it can crack the timing wheel.
 On the Minari and others, tightening the nut too much will bow the timing wheel so that it hits the pointer.

 8. Attach the timing light to the 12V source.
-A jump-start battery works very well for this light-duty electrical need.
+A jump-start battery works well for this light-duty electrical need.
 Open the jaws on the sensor cable of the timing light and wrap the test lead 4X or more around the jaws.
 You have to do this because most timing lights will not be sensitive enough to fire with the low energy, inexpensive ignition systems of most paramotors.

 9. Connect the spark plug to the secondary wire on the engine.
 Connect one end of the test lead to the grounded tip of the spark plug and the other end to the engine (a cooling fin).
 DO NOT CRANK THE ENGINE UNLESS THE SECONDARY IS CONNECTED TO A GROUNDED SPARK PLUG.
 You must have a spark plug connected in series because the timing light will not work unless there is an actual spark at the spark plug.
 Do not let the steel case of the spark plug touch any part of the engine.
 It must be grounded through the test lead.
-Wrap the test lead at least 3 or 4 times around the clamp on the timing light in order to increase the timing light's sensitivity to what is usually a weak spark.

 10. Rotate the crankshaft Be certain that you have removed the dial gauge before continuing.
 Attach the drill to the jig (Top 80) or the flywheel nut (all others).
 Turn the crankshaft in the correct direction 600 RPM from the flywheel side.
 Use an electric variable speed drill, NOT a battery operated drill (the photos below are for illustration only).
 The battery operated drills stop very suddenly when the trigger is released which will cause the timing wheel to move.
 Electric drills do not do this.